-But then, a coach I have been working with for years asked us to dream about our wishes.
-How would our lives change if we did what we wanted to do?
-How would we change as a result of that?
+But then, a coach I had been working with for years asked me to dream about my wishes.
+How would my life change if I did what I wanted to do?
+How would I change as a result of that?

 Eight of Swords Card Meaning by Chris-Ann

-It is good to see that Chriss-Ann, the Light Seer’s Tarot creator, says the same thing in her interpretation of the Eight of Swords.
+It is good to see that Chris-Ann, the Light Seer’s Tarot creator, says the same thing in her interpretation of the Eight of Swords.